p-adic Heights of Heegner points on Shimura curves: Introduction

 The present paper grew out of my Columbia thesis.
 I am grateful to my advisor Professor Shou-Wu Zhang for suggesting this area of research and for his support and encouragement; and to Amnon Besser, Shinichi Kobayashi, Luis Garcia Martinez, David Loeffler, Yifeng Liu, Giovanni Rosso, Eric Urban, Jeanine Van Order and Shou-Wu Zhang for useful conversations or correspondence.

 This work builds upon the works of Perrin-Riou \cite{PR} and Zhang \cite{shouwu, asian, II} -- and, of course, Gross--Zagier \cite{GZ}.
-My debt to their ideas cannot be underestimated and will be obvious to the reader.
+My debt to their ideas cannot be overstated and will be obvious to the reader.

+Some revisions to the manuscript were done while the author was a postdoctoral fellow at MSRI funded under NSF grant 0932078000.